Willow Run Airport

-Willow Run Airport (IATA: YIP, ICAO: KYIP, FAA LID: YIP) is an airport in Van Buren Charter Township and Ypsilanti Township, near Ypsilanti, Michigan, United States, that serves freight, corporate, and general aviation.
+Willow Run Airport (IATA: YIP, ICAO: KYIP, FAA LID: YIP) is an airport in Van Buren Charter Township and Ypsilanti Charter Township, near Ypsilanti, Michigan, United States, that serves freight, corporate, and general aviation.
 Due to its very close proximity to Detroit Metropolitan Airport, no major airlines schedule passenger flights to or from Willow Run.
 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a national reliever airport facility.

 Opened in 1942, "Willow Run" was synonymous with the American industrial effort that contributed so much to Allied victory in World War II.
-Operated by the Ford Motor Company, the Willow Run manufacturing plant produced a total of 8,685 B-24 Liberator heavy bombers, completed and in kit form, before closure in April 1945; Willow Run produced more Liberators than either plant owned by the plane's designer, Consolidated Aircraft.
+Operated by the Ford Motor Company, the Willow Run manufacturing plant produced a total of 8,865 B-24 Liberator heavy bombers, completed and in kit form, before closure in June 1945; Willow Run produced more Liberators than either plant owned by the plane's designer, Consolidated Aircraft.

-Today the Yankee Air Museum, located in one of the airport's hangars, has a large collection of vintage aircraft.
+Today the Michigan Flight Museum, located in one of the airport's hangars, has a large collection of vintage aircraft.

 Overview

 Willow Run Airport covers 2392 acre and has two runways, a continuously staffed FAA control tower, and US Customs operations.
 It is one of two facilities operated by the Wayne County Airport Authority, the other being Detroit Metropolitan Airport, which replaced Willow Run as the major commercial airport for the region starting in 1958.
-Worldwide cargo airlines Kalitta Charters and National Airlines are based at Willow Run Airport.
+Worldwide cargo airline Kalitta Air is headquartered at the airport.